 This course includes space for you to share your pictures and get feedback from your classmates.
 The more you contribute, the livelier class will be.
 Lyric will pop in twice a week to give feedback on each picture posted.
 This platform provides a safe space for a lively and sharing creative community to explore without judgement and competition.

-Each week you'll receive an email with a link to a new lesson.
 The lessons are available 24/7 and you'll receive a downloadable step-by-step pdf to work from.
-There are short videos to show how Lyric works each exercise and to explain the gist of things.
+There are short videos to show how Lyric works each exercise and to explain the basic processes.

 Just like in a live classroom, you'll be able to see your fellow students work and discuss how things are going.
 You'll get encouragement and instruction from Lyric on all the work you post.